 After completing your initial volunteer commitment, you may choose to remain a Youth Ocean Advocate volunteer until the summer after your senior year in high school.

 Youth Ocean Advocates must be enrolled in grades 9–12 in a high school, Running Start or homeschool program at time of application.

 We have a limited number of positions to fill each school year and summer.
 Potential Youth Ocean Advocates must attend one of our orientation sessions.
-At orientation, you’ll receive an application to fill out and return to the Aquarium.
-From the applicant pool, we’ll select individuals to interview for the program.
+After you attend the online orientation, you’ll receive an application to fill out and return to the Aquarium.
+We’ll select individuals from the applicant pool to interview for the program.
 Positions are filled based upon the applicant’s interview performance and application.

 Summer 2023 orientation dates

 Orientation 3: Saturday, March 11, 10–11:30am